lazyalok/WordCount/README.md

 ## What this project is about?

 This project aims to analyse a file with a large body of text and to count number of occurance of the words.
 This Application counts the words in a file and saves the counts to a MongoDB server.

+## Note - This application will only accept txt file.

 ## How we can use it?